robert-dumitrescu/startup-assignment/README.md

 I haven't touched RabbitMQ before, but it looks like it comes out of the box with really good scaling and queues that guarantee one message per worker so this is an overall better approach at the cost of working with an unfamiliar tech and maybe a more complex setup.

 ## Worker
 I'll keep things simple here, just a basic wait for message loop or mechanism -> on receive message pass it to a Crawler class and get the HTML -> pass the HTML to a Scraper class to extract the data -> pass the data to an Elasticsearch class and send it to ES -> acknowledge the message.
-On error nack the message - we don't care *a lot* about what happens to the message next as the cron job will generate a new message for it at the next run anyway.
+On error nack the message - we don't care *a lot* about what happens to the message next as the cron job will generate a new message for it at the next run anyway, but it would be a good idea to use a dead letter exchange / queue (out of scope).

 ### Crawling
 For crawling in NodeJS I found [crawlee](https://crawlee.dev/).
 It looks like the perfect tool for the job as it has multiple types of crawlers, HTTP & headless browsers, has anti-blocking features and out of the box scaling.
 What could I even want more?